wwake/EGTest/README.md

 * eg() - lets you create examples with the lower-case name eg. Takes the same arguments as EG().

-* check() - list of test cases against an assertion
+* check() - runs a list of test cases against an assertion

 ```
 func check<Input, Output>(